 What is wellbeing?
 Learn about a model for wellbeing developed by the U of MN, and start your journey now!

 The Health Education staff at UMD Health Services are here to serve you as health education resource professionals and wellness programming specialists.

-Lauretta M. Perry, MLS – Alcohol and Drug Educator
+Lauretta M. Perry, MLS – Drug and Alcohol Educator

-Lauretta provides one-on-one alcohol and drug consultations with students, and presents on alcohol harm reduction at UMD and in the community.
-Lauretta is the staff adviser to the Alcohol & Drug Peer Educators (APE) , Chair of the Chemical Health Advisory Committee (CHAC), and member of the Sexual Assault Response Team.
-Lauretta is also the chair for TC3, The Tri-Campus Coalition on College Student Drinking. email@example.com, (218) 726- 7058.
+Lauretta provides one-on-one alcohol and drug consultations with students, and presents on alcohol and cannabis harm reduction at UMD and in the community.
+Lauretta is the staff adviser to the Drug and Alcohol Peer Educators, Chair of the Chemical Health Advisory Committee (CHAC), and member of the Sexual Violence Response Team. firstname.lastname@example.org, (218) 726- 7058.